btnwilson/ChemotherapyABM/README.md

 ### Key Features and Processes
 - Cancer Cell Behavior: Cells can be cancerous or normal.
 Cancer cells can mutate, divide, or die based on several factors, such as their genetic properties, the nutrient and oxygen availability from the ECM, and the presence of chemotherapy drugs.
 Normal cells also divide and grow but have different characteristics than cancer cells, such as a lower mutation probability and higher susceptibility to cell death.

 - Chemotherapy Effects: The simulation models the impact of chemotherapy on cancer cells over time.
 Chemotherapy is introduced at specified intervals, and the concentration of the drug in the ECM affects cell behavior.
-Chemotherapy is more damaging to cells in the cell cycle, reflecting chemotherapy's actual mechanism.
+Chemotherapy is more damaging to cells in the cell cycle, reflecting real chemotherapy mechanisms.
 The chemotherapy concentration can be varied, providing flexibility for exploring different treatment schedules and dosages.

 - Mutation and Cell Death Resistance: Cells can accumulate mutations, which may affect their characteristics.
 For example, mutations can increase a cell’s ability to survive chemotherapy (apoptosis resistance) or make it more aggressive regarding its ability to invade neighboring tissues.
-Mutation probabilities and apoptosis resistance are tunable parameters that can be adjusted to simulate different cancer types or genetic mutations.

 ### Tissue Metrics
 The simulation provides multiple metrics that track the state of the tissue over time.
 These metrics include: